genilab/genilab.github.io/JOINING.md

 * **Supervising PhD research** aligned with our Research Interests.
 * **Providing mentorship and advisory** for students developing independent research projects.

+> Note: We DO NOT have opportunities with financial support at the moment.
+Funding can be arranged typically through external fellowships or grants.

 If you are interested, please contact Dr. Koch proving an outline of your proposal, including:
 * Proposed title